timonrieger/website/content/about.md

 You can find a list of my readings [here](/reads).

-Although I generally don't consume visual content such as movies, entertainment, news programs and (even) sports (somehow I don't miss it), I do enjoy watching some channels on [Freetube](https://freetubeapp.io/) (local youtube client).
+Although I generally don't consume visual content such as movies, entertainment, news programs and (even) sports (somehow I don't miss it), I do enjoy watching some channels on [Freetube](https://freetubeapp.io/).

 ### Music

-For me, music is one of the most beautiful things in the world.
 I love listening to music at work and during sports, but never when I'm outside and wherever possible without headphones.
 Firstly, I don't like the passive, disinterested, isolated posture of wearing headphones and secondly, they just never fit me.

 Next to listening, I play the piano and occasionally have AI mix a few [house tracks](https://open.spotify.com/artist/15GsOe41GMRA2JthgYP2IB).